Kitura/Swift-Kuery/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

 ## Summary
 Swift-Kuery is a pluggable SQL database driver/SDK abstraction layer.
-Its main idea is to unify the APIs to the various relational databases, providing Swifty yet SQL-like API.
+Its main idea is to unify the APIs to the various relational databases, providing a Swifty yet SQL-like API.

 While Swift-Kuery is not an Object-Relational Mapping (ORM), it provides a great basis to build an ORM.
 It is also useful if you don't want to commit to a specific database, allowing easy switch between databases.